Associate Professor and Director for Graduate Teaching and Training

 - Development Studies Program

-Shatakshee Dhongde is an Associate Professor in the School of Economics.
-She obtained her Ph.D. from the University of California, Riverside.
-She is a research affiliate with the Institute of Research on Poverty at the University of Wisconsin, Madison.
-Her research has focused on studying the impact of globalization on economic growth and income inequality and measurement of poverty and multidimensional deprivation.
-She was awarded the Nancy and Richard Ruggles Prize by the International Association for Research in Income and Wealth in 2012.
-The award is given for the best research paper by a young scholar under the age of 35.
-Her work has been published in leading economics journals.
-In addition to her research, she enjoys teaching and is the recipient of multiple teaching awards at Georgia Tech.
+Shatakshee Dhongde is an Associate Professor of Economics at Georgia Tech.
+She obtained her PhD. from the University of California, Riverside.
+She is also a research affiliate with the Institute of Research on Poverty at the University of Wisconsin, Madison.
+Her research has focused on the economics of poverty.
+Poverty is a multidimensional concept and is often not captured by income levels.
+Her papers measure poverty in its many forms and have been published in leading economics journals.
+In particular, her research on measuring multidimensional poverty in the United States has been highlighted in the national media, including NPR.
+She was awarded the Nancy and Richard Ruggles Prize for young researchers by the International Association of Review of Income and Wealth (IARIW).
+She is also the recipient of multiple teaching awards at Georgia Tech.

 - Ph.D., University of California, Riverside, United States